-Dr. Loretta Lou is Research Fellow of the Department of Sociology at the University of Warwick and a Postdoctoral Associate at Oxford’s Institute of Social and Cultural Anthropology (ISCA).
-Loretta’s research interests lie in the areas of the environment, health, science & technology studies (STS), social movements and social changes in Greater China, including Hong Kong and Taiwan.
+Dr. Loretta Lou is an anthropologist at the University of Warwick and a Postdoctoral Associate at Oxford’s Institute of Social and Cultural Anthropology (ISCA).
+Her research interests lie in the areas of environmental humanities, medical anthropology, social changes, social movements, and the meanings of a good/ethical life in southern China, including Hong Kong, Macau, and Taiwan.
 After she received her DPhil in Anthropology from the University of Oxford, she went on to work as a Postdoctoral Research Assistant at the School of Interdisciplinary Area Studies (SIAS) for the Forum on Health, Environment and Development (FORHEAD) before joining the ERC funded project Toxic Expertise: Environmental Justice and the Global Petrochemical Industry at the University of Warwick.

-Building on her previous research on environmentalism in Asia, Loretta's postdoctoral project focuses on the ways Chinese people make sense of environmental pollution; the social psychology of their coping mechanisms; and the Chinese understandings of responsibility, rights, and justice in face of (environmental) adversity in contemporary China.
+Building on her previous research on environmentalism in Asia, Loretta's postdoctoral project at Warwick focuses on the ways Chinese people make sense of environmental pollution and the social psychology of their coping mechanisms.
+More broadly, she's interested in the anthropology of responsibility, rights, justice, and the politics of 'victimhood' in contemporary China.

 Prior to her academic career, Loretta worked as a public health researcher for the NHS, focusing on women’s experience of antenatal care in Scotland.
-She retains a strong interest in applied medical and environmental anthropology and is now preparing a new study on self-care/technologies and their implications for women’s wellbeing and the feminist movement.
+She retains a strong interest in applied medical and environmental anthropology and their implications for women’s wellbeing and the feminist movement.

 2018.
 Review of 'Transforming Patriarchy: Chinese Families in the Twenty-First Century' (2016), edited by Gonçalo Santos and Stevan Harrell, in The China Quarterly, volume 233, pp.258-260.